 §3.
 No Amendment hereto, of this Section or of the foregoing Sections of this Article, or which may be contrary to the same, shall be valid.

 §1.
-When the Sovereignty of the State, its independence, the integrity of its territory, or the fulfillment of its international commitments be under serious and imminent danger of enemy attack, and when the proper functioning of this Constitution be impracticable, or cause undue delay of defense, the President of the State shall take such measures with the force of the Law as may be required by these circumstances, after he shall have consulted formally on the matter with the Chief Secretary, the Marshal of the Hall of Magisters, and the Speaker of the Chamber of Delegates; and he shall declare a state of emergency, and shall address the State at large and inform them of the measures taken.
+When the Sovereignty of the State, its independence, the integrity of its territory, or the fulfillment of its international commitments be under serious and imminent danger of enemy attack, and when the proper functioning of this Constitution be impracticable, or cause undue delay of defense, the President of the State shall take such measures with the force of the Law as may be required by these circumstances, after he shall have consulted formally on the matter with the Chief Secretary, the Marshal of the Hall of Magisters, and the Speaker of the Chamber of Delegates; and he shall declare a state of emergency, address the State at large, and inform them of the measures taken.

-The aforesaid measures shall be so designed, without delay or obstruction, as best to provide public authorities with the Means to carry out their Powers and Duties, to protect the continuity of the Government and other public bodies, and to secure protection and peace of the public.
+The aforesaid measures shall be so designed, without delay or obstruction, as best to provide public authorities with the Means to carry out their Powers and Duties, to protect the continuity of the Government and other public bodies, and to secure the protection and peace of the public.

 §2.
 During such emergencies, and until the state of emergency be resolved: